-Assume that we are given an F-N system on $\mathcal{R}_0$, where the coordinate geodesic $L_1,\cdots,L_p$, the pairs of pants $P_1,\cdots,P_q$ are ordered and the coordinate geodesics are directed as already discussed.
+Assume that we are given an FN system on $\mathcal{R}_0$, where the coordinate geodesic $L_1,\ldots,L_p$, the pairs of pants $P_1,\ldots,P_q$ are ordered and the coordinate geodesics are directed as already discussed.
 We also assume that we are given a point

-in the corresponding space of F-N coordinates.
+in the corresponding space of FN coordinates.
 Now we shall describe a canonical procedure for writing down a set of generators for the corresponding Fuchsian group.
 We write the generators in the following order.
-The first $2p-q+1$ generators are hyperbolic, $p$ coordinate geodesics followed by $p-q+1$ handle closers.
+The first $2p-q+1$ generators are hyperbolic, $p$ coordinate geodesics followed by $p-q+1$ handle-closers.
 The remaining $n$ generators are parabolic boundary elements.
-In general the total number of generators, $d=2q+1=4g-3+2n$, is far from minimal, which is $2g+n$.
+In general, the total number of generators, $d=2q+1=4g-3+2n$, is far from minimal, which is $2g+n$.